-Outboard trolling motors are stolen every year from marinas, resorts, parking lots, and even your own driveway, many of them in broad daylight!
-When you’re spending thousands of dollars on your trolling motor it only makes sense to protect it from theft.
+Outboard motors are stolen every year from marinas, parking lots, and even your own driveway, many of them in broad daylight!
+When you’re spending thousands of dollars on your small outboard motor it only makes sense to protect it from theft.
 If you've ever had a motor stolen you're all too aware of the hassle and cost of replacement.
 The cost of the lock is only a fraction of the price of your insurance deductible alone, not to mention any revenue losses you may sustain if you have to cancel a boat load of clients because you're trolling motor disappeared overnight.
 Make the investment, and have the security of knowing when you get up to go fishing in the morning your trolling motor is going to be attached to your boat.

 Check out this great video